Baltimore Stallions: 1994 season

 Speros's approach to building the team was simple.
 He knew Canadian football was very different from the American game, so he made a point of hiring personnel and players with CFL experience.
 In contrast, the other American CFL teams stocked their rosters with former NFL players, former college football players, and locally-known players.
 Speros hired career CFL assistant Jim Popp as general manager, and named longtime CFL coach Don Matthews as head coach.
 Popp and Matthews, in turn, brought in experienced CFL players like QB Tracy Ham, RB Mike Pringle, LB O. J. Brigance, DT Jearld Baylis, DE Elfrid Payton.
-One of the more prominent NFL castoffs was K Donald Igwebuike; the team also offered a tryout to former Super Bowl XXII MVP Timmy Smith, who had been out of football several years by that point, but Smith failed to make the regular season roster.
-It also helped that Memorial Stadium had been originally built to accommodate baseball as well as football.
+One of the more prominent NFL castoffs was K Donald Igwebuike; the team also offered a tryout to former Super Bowl XXII champion, Timmy Smith, who had been out of football several years by that point, but Smith failed to make the regular season roster.
+It also helped that Memorial Stadium had been originally built to accommodate baseball as well as football (moreover, by then the Orioles had vacated the venue for Camden Yards, thus making Memorial Stadium fully available for the CFL's summer-to-fall schedule).
 Using Memorial Stadium's baseball seating configuration gave it a field large enough to accommodate the full 150-yard length and 65-yard width of a regulation CFL field.

 Even though they lacked an official name, the team finished second in the CFL East Division, with a 12–6 regular season record – more wins than any CFL expansion team before or since.
 In addition, the team was ranked third in the entire CFL in team scoring, and second in team defense.

 Mike Pringle was the team's offensive standout.
 Among other accomplishments, he earned the league's leading rushing title with a record 1,972 yards and thirteen touchdowns.
 Pringle also returned 38 kicks for 814 yards, which made him a CFL All-Star, Eastern All-Star, and a Terry Evanshen Trophy winner.

 In the playoffs, Baltimore hosted the Toronto Argonauts in the East semifinals at Memorial Stadium and won the game, 34–15.
 After the semifinal game, Baltimore ended up defeating the favored Winnipeg Blue Bombers at Winnipeg Stadium 14–12 to become the first (and only) American and expansion team to make it to the Grey Cup.

 In the Grey Cup game, Baltimore was up against the B.C.
 Lions at BC Place Stadium in what amounted to a road game.
 Baltimore had the upper hand against the Lions, leading 17–10 at halftime and silencing the Lions' faithful; however, the Lions came back in the second half, winning by a score of 26–23 on a last-second Lui Passaglia field goal.

+In the Homicide: Life on the Street episode, “Every Mother’s Son,” the team honors detectives from the show’s fictional homicide unit.
+Mayor Kurt Schmoke also appears in the scene.